 Influencer marketing in China is changing because now new players are taking part in this new trend.
 You can call them KOL (Key Opinion Leader) or bloggers, they are the new biggest influencers in China.
 The performance of KOLs is closely related to their engagement with their followers.
-They are able to influence a lot of customers decisions just through their articles, the post, videos or comments about a brand or products.
+They are able to influence a lot of customers’ decisions just through their articles, posts, videos, or comments about a brand or products.

 Social Media in China: The QZone